Flexwop/Flexwop/README.md

 ---

-## 🏆 Current Projects im working on
-- Im currently working on an web application which will help GeoGuessr player learn the game, connect with other players and have fun.

----

 ## 🚀 About Me
 - Im a passionate GeoGuessr player. 🌍
 - Im still in School and only code in my freetime.